rlugojr/linkurious-enterprise-manual/Getting-Started/README.md

 # Getting Started

-In this first chapter, we'll learn how to setup and run Linkurious Enterprise for the first time.
+In this first chapter, we will learn how to setup and run Linkurious Enterprise for the first time.